quicwg/base-drafts/draft-ietf-quic-recovery.md

-QUIC endpoints measure the delay incurred between when a packet is received and when the corresponding acknowledgment is sent, allowing a peer to maintain a more accurate round-trip time estimate (see {{host-delay}}).
+QUIC endpoints measure the delay incurred between when a packet is received and when the corresponding acknowledgment is sent, allowing a peer to maintain a more accurate round-trip time estimate (see Section 13.2 of {{QUIC-TRANSPORT}}).

 # Estimating the Round-Trip Time {#compute-rtt}

 At a high level, an endpoint measures the time from when a packet was sent to when it is acknowledged as a round-trip time (RTT) sample.
-The endpoint uses RTT samples and peer-reported host delays ({{host-delay}}) to generate a statistical description of the connection's RTT.
+The endpoint uses RTT samples and peer-reported host delays (see Section 13.2 of
+{{QUIC-TRANSPORT}}) to generate a statistical description of the connection's RTT.
 An endpoint computes the following three values: the minimum value observed over the lifetime of the connection (min_rtt), an exponentially-weighted moving average (smoothed_rtt), and the variance in the observed RTT samples (rttvar).

 ## Generating RTT samples {#latest-rtt}